Built as a mini version of Paris's Eiffel Tower, the Petrin Observation Tower was built in 1891 for the Jubilee

 Much of the stone used to build the major sights in Prague was quarried out of Petrin.
 But this is well hidden beneath the grass and the trees that now cover the hillside.

-To reach the Observation Tower and other attractions at the top of Petrin Hill you can take the Funicular Railway, which departs from Ujezd street in the Lesser Town (Malá Strana) (tram stop Ujezd).
+To reach the Observation Tower and other attractions at the top of Petrin Hill, take the Funicular Railway.
+This departs from Ujezd street in the Lesser Town (Malá Strana), near Ujezd tram stop.

-Alternatively, catch a taxi or take a 30 minute stroll up Petrin Hill.
-The climb is steep, but the walk is very pleasant, passing through the gardens and trees.
+Alternative routes: 1. take a 30 minute stroll up Petrin Hill - the climb is steep, but the walk is pleasant, passing through gardens and wooded areas; 2. take tram 22 to Pohorelec tram stop, then walk 10 minutes along Strahovska street; 3. catch a taxi.

-Once you have enjoyed the attractions, the fresh air and the super views of Prague from the top of Petrin, we recommend visiting Nebozizek Restaurant, which is set on the side of Petrin Hill.
-The funicular stops at Nebozizek on the way up and down Petrin Hill, or you can take a short walk down from the summit to reach the restaurant.
+Once you have enjoyed the fresh air and super views of Prague from Petrin and its attractions, we recommend paying a visit to Nebozizek Restaurant, which is set on the side of Petrin Hill, at the half way point.
+The funicular stops at Nebozizek on its way up and down, or you can reach it on foot.

 Finally, back down at the base of Petrin Hill, near where the funicular departs from, is a well equipped children's playground.

 The funicular railway forms part of the Prague public transport network, so a single ticket for travel on trams, buses and the metro is also valid on the funicular.
 Tickets are available at the funicular terminals too: Travel around Prague by public transport.